alacritty/alacritty/README.md

 ### Debian/Ubuntu

-Using `cargo deb` you can create and install a deb file.
+Using `cargo deb`, you can create and install a deb file.

 ```sh
 git clone git@github.com:jwilm/alacritty.git